mre/hyperjson/README.md

 ![Serialization benchmarks](assets/serialize.png)
 ![Deserialization benchmarks](assets/deserialize.png)

-## Building the module from the sources
+## Building from source

-To compile the code and create an importable Python module from it, call
+To compile the Python module and install it inside the virtual environment, call

 ```
 make install
 ```

-From there, you can simply use it from Python as seen in the usage example above.
+From there, you can simply use it from Python like in the usage example above.

 ## Contributions welcome!